-- + \$110,000 if the members balance is under \$1.7 million as at 30 June the prior year (\$1.6 million prior to 30 June 2021). - + If the members balance exceeds \$1.7 million and nonconcessional contributions are made, they will be excess non-concessional contributions.
+- + \$110,000 if the members balance is under \$1.9 million as at 30 June the prior year (previously \$1.7m). - + If the members balance exceeds \$1.9 million and nonconcessional contributions are made, they will be excess non-concessional contributions.

 Bring forward rule - If you are under age 75 (previously 67), you may make non-concessional contributions up to three times the annual non-concessional contributions cap.
-The maximum amount you can contribute depends on your account balance as at 30 June 2022.
+The maximum amount you can contribute depends on your account balance as at 30 June 2023.